 In 2012 Seven Eleven celebrated their 25th anniversary with the anthology ’25 years and still funkin’.
 After a memorable jubilee-concert of the band in October 2012 in Uden (NL), with special guests handieMan, U-Gene and DTF, a jubilee-tour followed with concerts in The Netherlands, Belgium and France.

 In 2014 the band released their anniversary-concert on cd titled ‘Live in Uden’ and recorded their first videoclip for a new single: ‘Disco wasn’t good enough’.
 The track is from the upcoming, and long awaited album ‘Back to the Source’ and was released in December 2014.

 The new studio-album ‘Back to the Source’ came out in 2015.
 The release-party was held at the Melkweg (Milky Way) in Amsterdam.
 ‘Back to the Source’ was produced and mixed in London by Rob and Sue Manzoli.
-Rob Manzoli (ex-Right Said Fred, George Clinton) appeared as on stage as Seven Eleven’s special guest at the Melkweg concert.
+Rob Manzoli (Right Said Fred, George Clinton) appeared on stage as Seven Eleven’s special guest at the Melkweg concert.